 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

-The Merced County Association of Governments (MCAG) is currently accepting applications for a representative from an ethnic community group to sit on the Measure V Citizens Oversight Committee.
+The Merced County Association of Governments (MCAG) is currently accepting applications for the following seats on the Measure V Citizens Oversight Committee:

 The Citizens Oversight Committee (COC) was created as a result of the passage of Measure V in 2016.
 Its main function is to review the local, half-cent transportation tax expenditures to assure they conform to the Measure V Expenditure Plan approved by Merced County voters.
 Committee members are appointed by the MCAG Governing Board to serve two-year terms.
 Each COC member may serve up to eight years, if reappointed.
 The COC meets quarterly at the MCAG office in Merced; all meetings are open to the public and governed by the Brown Act.
 Committee members are volunteers and receive no compensation.